Overview

 What to See & Do

-- Earthworks and ramparts – Follow the low stone walls that trace the outline of the original Iron Age fort.
-The shallow outer moat and the twin bastion platforms give a tangible sense of the defensive strategy.
+- Trace the earthworks – Walk the low stone walls and grassy mounds that outline the original Iron Age fort and the later 16th-century bastions.
+The shallow outer moat and twin bastion platforms clearly show how the site was adapted for artillery warfare.

 Practical Information